 DAVID ARNESON (1967-)

-2000 – The Ben and Jane Ferdon Residence, 6109 Lost Valley Road, Raleigh.
+2000 – The Ben and Jane Ferdon Residence, 6109 Lost Valley Road, Raleigh NC.
 Designed while Arneson was with Designspec in Chapel Hill.
 A house on a wooded site with a north facing downhill view to a stream.
 Built by Greg Paul Builders.
 As of 2012 still owned by the Ferdons.

-2002 - The Fran Ferrell and Kathy Waddle Residence, 848 Shady Lawn Road, Chapel Hill.
+2002 - The Fran Ferrell and Kathy Waddle Residence, 848 Shady Lawn Road, Chapel Hill NC.
 The project consisted of extensive additions and renovations to a modest mid-century modern home.
 An “away room” on stilts was added onto one end, and a new glass bridge connects the other end to a new owner’s suite built above a massage therapy office.
 Corner glass doors open this area to a sunken courtyard garden.
 Designed while Arneson was employed at DesignSpec in Chapel Hill.
 Built by Chuck Lewis and David Tyson.
 Sold to Kathy Waddle and Francine Harler.

 2005 - The Cheri Ross and Tim Lenoir Residence, 719 Still Meadow Lane, Fox Hill Farm, Hillsborough NC.
 5100 sf.
 Designed with both passive and active solar features, rooms are spread out around a long stone wall that extends through house and out into the landscape.
 Designed as a joint venture with Lyn McClay of DesignSpec in Chapel Hill.
 Built by Kenny Pope Builders.
 Photos by Chloë Seymore and Harrison Haynes.
 Interior design by Cindy Spuria.
 Landscape design by Todd Whaley.
 Sold in 2015 to Markus Wilhelm.

-2010 - The Stewart Aycock and Ron Butters Residence, aka Courtyard House, 1612 Bivins, Durham.
-Designed while in partnership with Scott Harmon.
+2010 - The Stewart Aycock and Ron Butters Residence, aka Courtyard House, 1612 Bivins Street, Durham NC.
 This 1700 sf house is organized around a private courtyard with lap swimming pool.
 Sustainable features include passive solar design with concrete mass floor, advanced insulation techniques, photovoltaic solar generation, and a geothermal ground source heat pump mechanical system.
 Built by Spyglass Building Company.
 Sold in 2014 to Danielle Seaman and Gary Randall Bolick.

-Sources include: Scott Harmon, Kara Hart, David Arneson.
+Sources include: Scott Harmon; Kara Hart; David Arneson.